 At MyExpatTaxes, we suggest choosing direct deposits for Social Security benefits.
-Normally Social Security Benefits can be deposited into a foreign bank account, unlike IRS refunds.
+Unlike the IRS refunds, Social Security Benefits has the option to directly deposit into a foreign bank account.

 However, we do recommend getting a US bank for all US deposits.
 It’s faster and more secure!
 You can receive stimulus checks this way too.